akshatagrawal9874/Farmer-E-Helper/README.md

 best price and its product image.
 - Products Page: Collection of Products for customers by the farmers with their best price and certified image.
-- Bid Value Field: There is bid value field for customer to perform Bidding on
+- Bid Value Field: There is bid value field for customer to perform Bidding on Products.
+- Payment Field: The customer has to deposit safety amount before entering the bidding.